 - Avoiding locations, activities or people that remind you of the trauma

-- Leaving a situation because we have unexplained feelings of anxiety or discomfort
+- Leaving a situation because you have unexplained feelings of anxiety or discomfort

 Negative changes in thinking and mood

-- Being down on yourself or other people or the world
+- Being down on yourself, other people, or the world

-- Not remembering things, including important aspects of the event
+- Not remembering things, including important details of the event

-- Trouble maintaining relationships or feeling detached from your friends and family
+- Feeling detached from or pulling away from your friends and family

 - Feeling numb